BarbyKelly/blog/README.md

 - Thanks to tutor Oisin's guidelines, Developer learned from [this ReadMe](https://github.com/Dimitris112/rum-away-testp4/blob/main/TESTING.md) how to add an extra file to document testing, and how to format testing tables

+- Developer used [ABC Webpage Spell-Check](https://chromewebstore.google.com/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik) to check spelling, found this suggestion on Slack, from Kera

 ## Images